 Understanding what works and what doesn't within the sales process can be complex for any sales team.
 But a strong understanding of your most and least effective activities is a critical part of predicting revenue and reaching targets.

-In order to gain an accurate picture of progress and better manage performance, organizations need an efficient, predictable sales pipeline.
-Here, we’ll take a deep dive into what a sales pipeline is, why it’s valuable, and how to build one that can make a real impact.
+To gain an accurate picture of progress and better manage performance, organizations need an efficient, predictable sales pipeline.
+Here, we’ll take a deep dive into pipeline management in sales, answering questions like: What is a sales pipeline Why is it valuable?
+How can you build one that can make a real impact?

 A sales pipeline is a powerful tool that enables you to visualize various potential customers as they move through different stages in the buyer’s journey.
 It's a highly organized means for tracking and managing sales activities, with details about each prospect, deal, and even money.

 Sales pipelines are essential for uncovering key insights that drive efficiency, effectiveness, and, ultimately, your bottom line.
-And because sales people already have a lot on their plates — e.g., prospecting, interacting with clients, preparing reports, closing deals and more — they need instant, seamless visibility into granular details on buyer progress.
-If your sales management operation doesn’t utilize a pipeline tool, you’re at risk for key information falling through the cracks.
+And because salespeople already have a lot on their plates (e.g., prospecting, interacting with clients, preparing reports, closing deals, and more) they need instant, seamless visibility into granular details on buyer progress.
+If your sales management operation doesn't utilize a pipeline tool, you’re at risk of key information falling through the cracks.

 We can’t discuss what a sales pipeline is without also diving into what it isn't, particularly because it's commonly confused with other sales terms.

 Though the two are very similar and closely related, it’s important to note the distinctive qualities of each.
 A sales funnel revolves around leads, operates from the prospect’s perspective, and illustrates conversion rates at each stage of the sales process.
 The sales funnel acts as a general visualization for the overall lead qualification process, with many sales leads entering the wide top of the sales funnel, and very few making it to the bottom as actual customers.